SitePen/dgrid/README.md

 css/image resources also live under respective `css/extensions` and `test/extensions` subdirectories.

+## ColumnReorder

+The ColumnReorder extension adds the ability to reorder the columns of a grid via drag'n'drop operations on column headers.
+Note that currently this is only supported for simple column layouts involving a single sub-row and no columnsets.

+This extension supports an additional `reorderable` property on column definitions;
+if explicitly set to `false`, that particular column's header node will not be treated as a viable DnD item.

 ## ColumnResizer

 The ColumnResizer extension can be used to add column resizing functionality